Eye information menu |

 The transparent anterior portion of the eye.

-The lens of the eye, which focusses light on to the retina.
+The lens of the eye, which focuses light on to the retina.

 The displacement horizontally and/or vertically of the optical centre of a spectacle lens - away from the boxed centre - to coincide with the centre of the patient’s pupil.